These ethnic artisanal traditions from around the world support communities and preserve cultures, too

-It used to be that whilst travelling, you’d stumble upon an Aladdin’s Cave of artisanal traditions, with locals displaying their crafts in local markets.
+It used to be that whilst travelling, you’d stumble upon an Aladdin’s Cave of ethnic artisanal traditions, with locals displaying their crafts in local markets.
 I always loved finding treasures like that, not only because they were unique and you could bet your life that you wouldn’t bump into anyone back home wearing the same thing, but also because it felt personal; like you were taking a precious part of that country’s culture home with you.

-Fast forward several years and you can pop into many high street chains and see traces of plagiarized culture in their goods.
+Fast forward several years and you can pop into many high street chains and see traces of plagiarised culture in their goods.
 Whether it’s an Aztec print top or an embroidered Incan cross decorating a bag, it may feel like you’re embracing something authentic, but often the story behind that high street item is one of unfair labour practices and cultural appropriation.

-Suddenly the fast fashion work that she was used to shopping within became bland; there was so much beauty to be found in the artisanal items she found whilst journeying.
-And it was with this newfound passion that she saw an opportunity to bring an online base to artisans in these remote, rural villages and deliver them to a much bigger audience.
+Suddenly the fast fashion work that she was used to shopping in became bland.
+There was so much more beauty to be found in the unique items she found whilst journeying!
+It was with this newfound passion that she saw an opportunity to bring an online base to artisans in these remote, rural villages and deliver them to a much bigger audience.

-Lyndsay worked hard, through frequent trips, to partner with FairTrade companies to ensure that all of the artisans that sell via SLATE + SALT are given a fair wage for the work they produce.
-The site is stocked with goods created from ethnic traditions from all around the world, but we picked seven that really shone for us.
+Lyndsay worked hard, through frequent trips, to partner with FairTrade companies.
+She did so to ensure that all the indigenous artisans on SLATE + SALT are given a fair wage for the work they produce.
+The site is stocked with goods created from ethnic traditions from all around the world.
+But here, we picked ten of the ethnic artisanal traditions that really shone for us.

-7 Ethnic Artisanal Traditions From Around The World
+Ethnic Artisanal Traditions From Around The World

 1. Wayuu Tribe Crochet & Weaving